By Jessica Bubenheim, on 21 February 2022

-When it comes to creating the content, align it to both the buyer persona you just defined and the different phases of consideration.
+When it comes to creating the content, align it to both the buyer persona you just defined and the different consideration phases.
 The more the user has advanced in the conversion funnel, the more specific and focused the content should be.

-Keywords are the backbone of SEO, SEM, and all the content that you are going to create.
-When it comes to researching keywords, you have to take into account the following parameters.
+Keywords are the backbone of SEO, SEM, and all of the content that you are going to create.
+When it comes to keyword research, you have to take into account the following parameters.

-The world of social media offers many platforms where you can promote your brand, but it is always better to focus on those that are most adapted to your objectives and your audience.
+Social media offers many platforms where you can promote your brand, but it is always better to focus on those that are most suited to your objectives and your audience.

 7. KPIs and Measurement Strategy

-Now that you have your objectives (from section 2), "translate" them into key metrics or KPIs.
+When you have your objectives, turn them into key metrics or KPIs.

 For each key metric, set a monthly, weekly, or even daily goal and establish what controls you will use to make sure you are on the right track.

 Finally, you must answer the following question: what will happen if the goals are not reached?

 For each one of the KPIs defined in the previous section, you need to think about a response plan for different scenarios.
 You can define different actions such as diversifying the platforms, opening new investment channels, or even rethinking aspects of the plan that are not working as you expected.

 Now you have everything you need to start working with your team and achieving all the objectives that you laid out in your digital marketing plan.